mlswg/mls-protocol/draft-ietf-mls-protocol.md

 MLSPlaintext object and how to convert it to an MLSCiphertext object for `member` sender types.
 The steps are:

-* Set group_id, epoch, content_type and authenticated_data fields from the
+* Set epoch, content_type and authenticated_data fields from the
   MLSPlaintext object directly

 * Randomly generate the sender_data_nonce field